ibm-cloud-docs/EventStreams/choosing_your_plan.md

 ## Enterprise plan
 {: #plan_enterprise}

-The Enterprise plan is appropriate if data isolation, guaranteed performance, and increased retention are important considerations.
+The Enterprise plan is appropriate if data isolation, performance, and increased retention are important considerations.
-The Enterprise plan features include:
+The Enterprise plan includes the following features:

 - Exclusive access to a single-tenant {{site.data.keyword.messagehub}} service instance deployed in a highly available multi zone region (MZR).
 - Option to provision a single-tenant {{site.data.keyword.messagehub}} service instance in a geographically local but single zone location [(SZR)](/docs/EventStreams?topic=EventStreams-sla#sla_szr).
 - Scaling options to customize throughput, storage capacity, or both.